 The leaves of the Calathea triostar are not edible.

-The Marantaceae is a plant family that occurs in the subtropics, especially the jungle of Brazil.
-The plants grow in the wild like shrubs, which can easily reach a height of several meters.
+The Marantaceae is a plant family that occurs in the subtropics, in particular the jungle of Brazil.
+The plants grow in the wild like shrubs, which can easily reach a height of a few meters.
 It is family of the banana plant.
-In the native population, the Marantaceae family is also known for its nutritional value: the roots are edible.
-The large leaves of the plants lend themselves again to the roof covering of huts.
+Among the native population, the Marantaceae family is also known for its nutritional value: the roots are edible.
+The large leaves of the plants lend themselves again to the roofing of huts.
 It is obvious that the Marantaceae also has a medical meaning.
-The plant family owes its name to an Italian physician, Maranti, who wrote a standard work on the medical properties of flowers and plants in the sixteenth century.
+The plant family owes its name to an Italian doctor, Maranti, who wrote a standard work as early as the sixteenth century on the medical properties of flowers and plants.

-Characteristic of the Marantaceae is the decorative leaf.
+The decorative leaf is characteristic of the Marantaceae.
 It is mainly the leaves that determine the attraction value of the plant.
 The cultivars have very different leaf colors and grain drawings.
 The colors range from silver, white-pink to various shades of green.

-The main genus of the Marantaceae family is the Calathea.
+The most important genus of the Marantaceae family is the Calathea.
 There must be many dozens of varieties, but many species have not yet been discovered in the often impenetrable jungle.
-An average of fifteen varieties are grown by our supplier.
-The range also changes regularly.
+Our supplier grows an average of fifteen varieties.
+The assortment also changes regularly.